-How to fix a puncture and mend an inner tube - Cycling Weekly
+How to fix a bike puncture and mend an inner tube

 Some commuter bikes uses wheel nuts - if this is the case, you'll need a spanner - often 15mm - to loosen these off before you can remove the wheel.

-If it is a rear wheel puncture, adjust the gears so that the chain is on the smallest chainring on the crankset and the smallest cog on the rear cassette.
-This makes rear wheel removal easier.
+If it is a rear wheel puncture, you need to take all the above steps, but ensure you have adjusted the bike gears so that the chain is on the smallest chainring on the crankset and the smallest sprocket on the rear cassette.
+This makes rear wheel removal easier as the chain is at it's slackest.

-Undo the quick release lever or the wheel nuts and take the wheel out.

 Step 2: remove the valve cap and retaining nut